 - 1. Interactive Whiteboard teaching is effective in learning science. - 2.
 The effect of regular method of teaching in learning science is also significant and effective in its own way. - 3.
-The Control group students have no significant effect in the performance of learning science with respect to Gender after the experiment. - 4.
-The Experimental group students have no significant effect in the performance of learning science with respect to Gender after the experiment. - 5.
-Conventional teaching has no significant effect in learning science. - 6.
-Interactive Classroom teaching has significant effect in learning science.
+There is significant difference between the performance of Control group and Experimental group students in learning science after the experiment. - 4.
+The Control group students have no significant effect in the performance of learning science with respect to Gender after the experiment. - 5.
+The Experimental group students have no significant effect in the performance of learning science with respect to Gender after the experiment. - 6.
+Conventional teaching has no significant effect in learning science. - 7.
+Interactive Classroom teaching has significant effect in learning science. - 8.
+Learning science through Interactive Whiteboard is relatively more effective than learning through the regular method or traditional method.